LogicLordAkshat/Markov-Assistant/README.md

 1. **Closing the App**:
    - Press `Cmd + Q` (Mac) or `Ctrl + Q` (Windows/Linux) to quit
-   - Or use Activity Monitor/Task Manager to close `Interview Coder`
+   - Or use Activity Monitor/Task Manager to close `Markov Assistant`
    - The X button currently doesn't work (known issue)

 2. **If the app doesn't start**: